DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ## Usage

 - DigiByte DigiFacts are available in multiple languages.
 You can help contribute more below.
-- You can query the links to retrieve the DigiFacts in multiple formats - social (default), html and markdown (see below)
+- DigiFacts can be retrieved in multiple formats - social (default), html and markdown (see below)
 - Query the JSON URL for the desired language and format, not more than once every 15 minutes, and cache the results locally.
 - It is suggested to display a random DigiFact once per minute, or whenever the page reloads.

-**IMPORTANT: Several of the DigiFacts include dynamic data (see below) and must be updated periodically so that they remain accurate - querying the server once every 15 minutes per language should be sufficient.
-Please do not exceed this by making too many frequent requests to the server.**
+- **IMPORTANT: Several of the DigiFacts include dynamic data (see below) and must be updated frequently so that they remain accurate - querying the server once every 15 minutes per language should be sufficient.
+Please do not exceed this by making too many frequent requests to avoid stressing the server.**

+For more help, visit: https://digifacts.digibyte.help/?help

 | Language               | JSON URL                                                           |
 |------------------------|--------------------------------------------------------------------|